This post was most recently updated on December 13th, 2020

 Keep your hands in your heart and tell me one thing frankly, how insecure do you become with your relationship when you go far from her?

-Even when you were together, you were always afraid about someone coming to your life and taking her away from you.
+Even when you were together, you were always afraid of someone coming into your life and taking her away from you.

 Now you are miles away from her.
 You start getting insecure over normal basic things too.

 You try so hard not to be, but insecurity doesn’t leave you.

 Let’s break this down and make it simpler.